medusajs/medusa/docs/content/modules/carts-and-checkout/payment.md

 :::note

-All these methods must be declared async in the Payment Provider Service.
+All these methods must be declared async in the Payment Processor.

 :::